BarriBarri20/AI_RADAR/README.md

 ### Credits

-This application was created by ***Lovelace team*** as a personal project for the AI_NIGHT_CHALLENGE competition.
+This application was created by ***Lovelace team*** for the AI_NIGHT_CHALLENGE competition.
 The AI news articles are scraped from dev.to.